xjuneau1/axios-requests-practice/README.md

 npm install
 ```

-<p align="center">This will install the axios dependency for you.</p>
+<p align="center">This will install the axios and Browserify dependencies for you.</p>
 _____________________________________________________
 _____________________________________________________

 Look at the solution.js file.
-Write a request to the given API and return an object with the anime key and the name of the anime, and the name of the person who said the quote as a key and the quote as that key's value.
+Complete the function.
+Write a request to the given API and return an object with the anime key and the name of the animeas it's value, and the name of the person who said the quote as a key and the quote as that key's value.

 _Hint_: Make sure to read everything.